 Subject to applicable City Ordinances, the County reserves the right to conduct construction activity at the Facility in a manner to achieve an expedited schedule based upon seasonal and weather conditions.
 The above operating hours are not applicable to construction activity.

-The above operating hours are not applicable when it is necessary for the Facility to extend its hours to be able to accept Solid Waste from an Emergency
+The above operating hours are not applicable when it is necessary for the Facility to extend its hours to be able to accept Solid Waste generated by an Emergency.

 D. YAHARA GOLF COURSE OPERATIONS